www.positive-palmistry.com

 Temples: A special sign formed by several lines indicating good luck or wealth.

-Triangle- large: This is a composed of the head, life, and mercury lines; or in the absence of Mercury line, it reveals information on temperament intellect and application of knowledge.
+Triangle- large: This is composed of the head, life, and mercury lines; or in the absence of the Mercury line, it reveals information on temperament intellect and application of knowledge.

 Star: A marking that can appear on a line or mount, representing either shock or achievement.